Australorp: History

 The original stock used in the development of the Australorp was imported to Australia from England out of the Black Orpington yards of William Cook and Joseph Partington in the period from 1890 to the early 1900s with Rhode Island Red.
 Local breeders used this stock together with judicious out-crossings of Minorca, White Leghorn and Langshan blood to improve the utility features of the imported Orpingtons.
 There is even a report of some Plymouth Rock blood also being used.
 The emphasis of the early breeders was on utility features.
 At this time, the resulting birds were known as Australian Black Orpingtons (Austral-orp).

 The origin of the name "Australorp" seems to be shrouded in as much controversy as the attempts to obtain agreement between the States over a suitable national Standard.
 The earliest claim to the name was made by one of poultry fancy's institutions, Wiliam Wallace Scott, before the First World War.
 From 1925 Wal Scott set to work to have Australorp recognised as a breed with the Poultry Society as he developed the breed.
 Equally as persuasive a claim came in 1919 from Arthur Harwood who suggested that the "Australian Laying Orpingtons" be named "Australs".
 The letters "orp" were suggested as a suffix to denote the major breed in the fowl's development.
-A further overseas claim to the name came from Britain's W. Powell-Owen who drafted the British Standard for the breed in 1921 following the importation of the "Australian Utility Black Orpingtons."
+A further overseas claim to the name came from Britain's W. Powell-Owen who drafted the British Standard for the breed in 1921 following the importation of the "Australian Utility Black Orpingtons".
 It is certain that the name "Australorp" was being used in the early 1920s when the breed was launched internationally.
-In 1929, the Australorp was admitted to the Standard of Perfection.
+The Australorp was added to the Standard of Perfection of the American Poultry Association in 1929.

+A white colour variety was bred in South Africa the 1930s, and in Australia in the 1940s.
+It was recognised in Australia in 2012.
+A bantam Australorp was bred in the early 1930s by Roy Corner and Jack Mann, and was first exhibited at a poultry show in 1934.

+The Australorp is reported in all five inhabited continents, in seventeen countries of which four report a population of 1000 or more: Australia, Serbia, Slovakia and the United States.
+In 2024 the world-wide population was estimated at close to 16000, with an overall conservation status of "not at risk".
+The risk status in Australia was listed as "at/risk/endangered" in DAD-IS, while in the United Kingdom it was listed as "priority" on the watchlist of the Rare Breeds Survival Trust.
+In the United States it was removed from the watchlist of the Livestock Conservancy in 2023.

 Characteristics

-There are both bantam and standard sized Australorps.
+There are both bantam and standard-sized Australorps.

-The Australorp has three recognised colours according to the Australian Poultry Standard: black, white and blue.
-White Australorps have been recorded since 1949 but they were only recognised in the second edition of the Australian Poultry Standards in 2011.
-The Poultry Club South Africa recognises four further colours: buff, splash, wheaten laced and golden.
+Three colours are recognised in the Australian Poultry Standards: black, white and blue; the same three colours are recognised by the Entente Européenne and by the Poultry Club of Great Britain.
+The Poultry Club South Africa recognises a further four colours: buff, splash, wheaten laced, and golden.